A Play-Based Approach

 - growing joyful, trusting, authentic relationships among children and adults;developing curriculum anchored in shared inquiry and in the pursuits of children, both playful and serious

-Building Blocks curriculum for infants, toddlers, is based on the Program for Infant Toddler Caregivers.
-Our preschool program is based on the Reggio Emilia / Project Approach to early childhood education.
+Building Blocks curriculum is based on the Reggio Emilia / Project Approach to early childhood education.
 Our programs are play-based because we believe children learn by doing.
 The curriculum is carefully designed by Building Blocks Preschool Program to provide engaging, developmentally appropriate activities that encourage children to be confident, competent learners.

 Our goal, as it is for the schools of Reggio Emilia, is to create an environment for children, teachers, and parents.
 Our Preschool Program is staffed with multiple teachers; however, in the Reggio Emilia Approach the environment is considered the “third teacher.”
 Reggio Emilia Inspired